 Providing support and stability to the Lowa Ticam II GTX wearer is a hard stabilizer.
 This material is optimal for intense outdoor activities.
 The torsional rigidity from this feature helps prevent ankle twisting.
 This boot is also compatible with crampons.

 This backpacking boot is lined with Gore-Tex Performance Comfort.
 This technology offers comfort for a wide range of outdoor environments—from moderate to cool conditions—as it brings breathability and modest insulation.
-It prevents water from seeping in the boots while allowing moisture inside to escape.
+It prevents water from seeping into the boots while allowing moisture inside to escape.

-The Flex Fit and Lowa Flex are brand-patented technologies which further enhance the structure of the upper.
+The Flex Fit and Lowa Flex are brand-patented technologies that further enhance the structure of the upper.
 Flex Fit includes a Flex Zone and a Lace Loop.
 This duplex feature allows a better ankle flex and improved heel fit.
 Alternatively, Lowa Flex comprises of free-moving hooks and lacing down to the toes which work in conjunction with the flex folds underneath the tongue.
-It relieves the pressure on the instep while giving the foot a secure lockdown especially on descents.
+It relieves the pressure on the instep while giving the foot a secure lockdown, especially on descents.

-With a C4 tongue and X-Lacing with a tongue stud, the Ticam II GTX promises an increased walking comfort.
+With a C4 tongue and X-Lacing with a tongue stud, the Ticam II GTX provides increased walking comfort.
 The C4 tongue has thicker padding towards the outside of the foot and ankles areas which are higher inside than the outside.
 It also has a flexible notch on the instep and soft padding along the top of the tongue.
-The X-Lacing with tongue stud ensures that the tongue stays in place, preventing hot spots and distributing pressure equally.
+The X-Lacing with tongue stud ensures that the tongue stays in place, preventing hot spots and distributing the pressure equally.